Timer Component

 9. | Save your module. |

-Preview your module in Express View Express View is how your end-user views you application.
+Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Here, you'll see how the button only displays after the Timer expires.

 Structure of a Timer Component's Data